ahushh/monaba/README.md

     cabal update
     cabal sandbox init
-    cabal install yesod-bin --force-reinstall && cabal install --only-dependencies --force-reinstalls # this takes a while, be patient cabal clean && cabal configure && cabal build # and this too
+    cabal install --only-dependencies --force-reinstalls # this takes a while, be patient cabal clean && cabal configure && cabal build # and this too

 *If you get an error during installation of dependencies*